pipe-cd/pipecd/docs/rfcs/0003-sql-datastore.md

 # Unresolved questions

 Currently, we have 2 points which need to investigate more
-1. The support of each cloud providers (GCP and AWS for now) for the chosen SQL database, since it's not the native service of those cloud providers (not as firestore of GCP and dynamodb of AWS for instance).
-Both AWS and GCP support latest versions of PostgreSQL(v13) and MySQL(v8).
+## The support of each cloud providers

+With GCP and AWS (for now), since it's not the native service of those cloud providers, we have to use them fully-managed SQL services (SQL for GCP and RDS for AWS).\
+Besides, both AWS and GCP support the latest versions of PostgreSQL(v13) and MySQL(v8), but other cloud providers such as Azure only support up-to-date MySQL(v8) and a little behind PostgreSQL(v11).

+MySQL: 👍 PostgreSQL: 👎
+## Community supports

-2. In case `PostgreSQL` is chosen, there is no official driver for golang currently, we have a list of candidates: [pgx](https://github.com/jackc/pgx), [go-pg/pg](https://github.com/go-pg/pg).
+In case `PostgreSQL` is chosen, there is no official driver for golang currently, we have a list of candidates: [pgx](https://github.com/jackc/pgx), [go-pg/pg](https://github.com/go-pg/pg).\
+`MySQL` is better in that field since it has a wider range of users/services and also has an official golang driver.

+MySQL: 👍 PostgreSQL: 👎